SimonEnsemble/PoreMatMod.jl/README.md

 ![logo.JPG](logo.jpg)
 ---

-`PoreMatMod.jl` is a [Julia](https://julialang.org/) package for working with graph representations of and modifying crystal structures of porous crystals.
+`PoreMatMod.jl` is a [Julia](https://julialang.org/) package for (i) subgraph matching and (ii) modifying crystal structures such as metal-organic frameworks (MOFs).

-Use cases:
+Functioning as a "find-and-replace" tool on atomistic structure models of porous materials, `PoreMatMod.jl` is useful for:
 :hammer: subgraph matching to filter databases of crystal structures

 :hammer: create hypothetical crystal structure models of functionalized structures